TomPace101/nanopore_diffusion/notes.md

 any time after the function space is initialized.

 _TODO_ solutionfield should be renamed

+_TOOD_ zipping large data sets may need to come under control of doit Or should it be available in the simulator?
+What if we're not using doit?
+The trouble is it's a command-line thing, not python.

+So it's a new request type.
+Which means that unzipping is as well.

+_TODO_ command line "select" argument: apply more directly - don't instantiate objects first This is actually not easy to do.
+What would be nice would be if the modelparameters got instantiated, but not the simulators.
+Actually, that's what already does happen.
+The time it broke was when I tried to run it for a model that had an equation listed as "notebook".
+That didn't work because we need the simulator module as a file dependency, and there isn't one for "notebook".

+What we want is a way, from the command line, to specify some subset of the requests in a file.

 # Formula derivations
 - _TODO_ NP linearization notebook